ulumbagas/food_data-cleaning/README.md

     <img width="70%" src="https://github.com/ulumbagas/food_data-cleaning/assets/58242856/15303e02-2499-46f0-95f5-4cd1fc7c78c8">
 </p>
 <br/>
-In this code, we will utilize a function to split the data based on comma as the separator, enabling us to efficiently manage and process the data in the subsequent stages of the data cleansing process.<br/>
+In this code, we use some functions like substring_index and case to split the data based on comma as the separator, enabling us to efficiently manage and process the data in the subsequent stages of the data cleansing process.<br/>

 ```
 select